The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 - insurance status

-- evidence that student flying, instruction, tandem, or organized activity is handled in the proper context
+- evidence that student, instructional, tandem, or organized activity is handled in the proper context

 Personal confidence is not the same as valid privilege.
-The document and rating question belongs before the launch decision, not after it.
+Document and rating questions belong before the launch decision, not after it.

 Airspace is current information